The digestive tract

 - Dysbiosis (Bacterial Imbalance)

-Nutrition and balancing dietary intake is the gold-standard protocol for supporting intestinal imbalances and optimising digestive function.
+Applied nutrition and balancing dietary intake is the gold-standard protocol for supporting intestinal imbalances and optimising digestive function.
 The 5R program is scientifically-recognised and follows 5 key stages to restore gastro-intestinal health:

 - Remove: Remove stressors: get rid of things that negatively affect the environment of the GI tract including allergic or inflammatory foods, parasites or other bad bugs such as bacteria or yeast.